ying-tang/help-documentation/_neutron/Limitations_of_LBaaSv2.md

  * Customers should consider deploying multiple load balancers and using DNS round-robin to provide limited HA.
  * Customers must otherwise build HA options into their applications, such as failback strategies in a service-oriented architecture, in order to use this capability as part of a larger application.

+ 7) Dedicated Controller nodes (not Converged Controllers) are required to use LBaaS.

 ### Performance Limitations
 The LBaaS v2 namespace driver should perform in line with other software-based load balancers.
 Any software forwarding solution (LBaaS or Neutron L3 Agent) will have some performance limitations.